 Self-effacing and relentlessly confident, Joe McCarthy was a relatively silent yet authoritative force behind the success of the New York Yankees during 1930s and most of the 1940s.
-McCarthy’s Yankee teams regularly dominated the American League and, in many seasons, New York faced little competition for the pennant.
-Although he was once famously scorned by Jimmy Dykes as a “push-button manager” who won largely because of his teams’ superior talent, McCarthy’s former players regarded him as indispensable to the success of seven World Series-winning teams in New York.
-“I hated his guts,” said former Yankee pitcher Joe Page, “but there never was a better manager.”
+McCarthy’s Yankee teams regularly dominated the American League, and in many seasons New York faced little competition for the pennant.
+Although he was once famously scorned by Jimmy Dykes as a “push-button manager” who won largely because of his teams’ superior talent, McCarthy’s former players regarded him as indispensable to the success of seven World Series-winning teams in New York.1 “I hated his guts,” said former Yankee pitcher Joe Page, “but there never was a better manager.”2

-The first manager to win pennants in both leagues, McCarthy also managed the Chicago Cubs to the World Series in 1929.
-Overall, McCarthy’s teams won seven World Series in nine appearances, and his career winning percentages of .615 in the regular season and .698 in the post-season remain major league records.
-At the end of his career, McCarthy also managed the Boston Red Sox.
-Although McCarthy’s Red Sox teams won 96 games in both 1948 and 1949, he was never able to manage Boston to the World Series, leading many Red Sox fans to view him as aloof and gruff rather than the taciturn managerial genius that so many Yankee fans embraced.
+The first manager to win pennants in both leagues, McCarthy managed the Chicago Cubs to the World Series in 1929.
+Overall, his teams won seven World Series in nine appearances, and his career winning percentages of .615 in the regular season and .698 in the postseason remain major-league records.
+At the end of his career, McCarthy managed the Boston Red Sox.
+Although his Red Sox teams won 96 games in both 1948 and 1949, he was never able to manage Boston to the World Series, leading many Red Sox fans to view him as aloof and gruff rather than the taciturn managerial genius that so many Yankee fans embraced.

 McCarthy was born in Philadelphia on April 21, 1887.
-When he was only three years old, his father was killed in a cave-in while working as a contractor.
+When he was only 3 years old, his father was killed in a cave-in while working as a contractor.
 McCarthy’s impoverished upbringing forced him to do everything from carrying ice to shoveling dirt.
 Still, his prowess playing baseball in the Germantown section of Philadelphia soon earned him attention.
-He was a member of his grammar school team as well as a local team in Germantown.
+He was a member of his grammar-school team as well as a local team in Germantown.

 McCarthy jumped his contract to sign with Brooklyn of the Federal League in 1916, but the league collapsed and McCarthy never got to play for Brooklyn.
-That period was particularly confusing for McCarthy, as he received a call from the New York Yankees for a tryout around the same time, but he instead received what author Harry Grayson called “the runaround” when the team refused to commit to McCarthy, saying it might be sold.
-Instead, McCarthy spent the final six years of his minor-league career with Louisville of the American Association from 1916 through 1921 after being awarded to the team in the dispersal of players from the Federal League.
+That period was particularly confusing for McCarthy, as he received a call from the New York Yankees for a tryout around the same time, but he instead received what author Harry Grayson called “the runaround” when the team refused to commit to McCarthy, saying it might be sold.4 Instead, McCarthy spent the final six years of his minor-league career (1916-1921) with Louisville of the American Association after being awarded to the team in the dispersal of players from the Federal League.

 An insult from a teammate precipitated McCarthy’s retirement as a player.
 During a game against St. Paul in September 1920, McCarthy was playing second base when St. Paul’s Bert Ellison was caught in a rundown.
 When Louisville first baseman Jay Kirke made a throw that was too late, the ball hit McCarthy in the chest and went into center field.

 “What made you do a thing like that?’ said McCarthy.
-“Why didn’t you give me the ball sooner?”
+“Why didn’t you give me the ball sooner?”7

-Kirke, according to Williams, “looked the manager of the Colonels in the eye and imperiously said, ‘What right have you got trying to tell a .380 hitter how to play ball?’”
+Kirke, according to writer Joe Williams, “looked the manager of the Colonels in the eye and imperiously said, ‘What right have you got trying to tell a .380 hitter how to play ball?’”8

 After retiring as a player, McCarthy went on to manage Louisville to its first American Association pennant in 1921 (he did play in 11 games that year).
 The Colonels defeated the Baltimore Orioles in the Little World Series, five games to three.
 In every year but one after that, McCarthy’s teams finished in the top four in the league.
 He managed the Colonels for four more seasons, leading the team to a second pennant in 1925.
 This time the Colonels lost the Little World Series to the Orioles, by an identical five games to three, then played a series with San Francisco of the Pacific Coast League, losing five games to four.

-After that season William Wrigley, Jr., the Cubs’ owner, offered the managerial position with the Cubs to McCarthy.
-The Cubs in 1925 had, in the words of James Enright, “flopped into the coal hole” employing three managers and finishing in eighth place in the National League with a 68-86 record.
-McCarthy had hoped to keep word of his new contract with the Cubs out of the press until after the Colonels’ post-season series with the San Francisco Seals, but word that he had signed a two-year contract with Chicago soon leaked out.
+After that season William Wrigley, Jr., the Cubs’ owner, offered the Cubs managerial position to McCarthy.
+The Cubs in 1925 had, in the words of James Enright, “flopped into the coal hole,” employing three managers and finishing in eighth place in the National League with a 68-86 record.10 McCarthy had hoped to keep word of his new contract with the Cubs out of the press until after the Colonels’ postseason series with the San Francisco Seals, but word that he had signed a two-year contract with Chicago soon leaked out.

 The Cubs finished in fourth place in both 1926 and 1927 behind the strong hitting of Gabby Hartnett, Riggs Stephenson, and Hack Wilson.
-While the pitching was solid if not spectacular, the Cubs struggled to win on the road -- on the road, the Cubs “have fallen down woefully,” a newspaper article said.
-Even in 1928, when the Cubs finished with 91 wins, it was the team’s struggles to win away from Chicago that kept it from being more competitive.
+While the pitching was solid if not spectacular, the Cubs struggled to win on the road.
+Even in 1928, when they finished with 91 wins, it was the team’s struggles to win away from Chicago that kept it from being more competitive.

 Even with a second-place finish in 1930 supported by Hack Wilson’s National League record 56 home runs, McCarthy was not offered a contract by the Cubs at the end of that season and was replaced by Rogers Hornsby.
 The 1930 Cubs endured an injury to pitcher Charlie Root in September as well as a particularly weak showing on a late-season East Coast trip.